simchikoops/Smike/Project.md

 # Consider

+# Mission progression
+Kyushu, then Shikoku, the southern honshu, then (surprise) Hokkaido (snow), then end up in Tokyo.

 # Demon attack patterns

 Each has a secret cycle of when they attack and when they pause.
 Like two attacks, then wait a while, then two again.